benroywillis/Dash-Automate/README.md

      - As a list of strings: Each string will be applied to every bitcode coming out of your Makefile.
 For example, if 1 bitcode is produced by the Makefile, and a list of three strings is defined here, that bitcode will be run three times, each time with a unique list entry as the arguments.
 In another example, if 3 bitcodes are produced by your Makefile, and a list of three strings is defined here, then each bitcode will be run 3 times, for a total of 9 traces.
      - As a dictionary of keys: Each key in the dictionary should refer to a bitcode name from the Makefile, just like the dictionary defined for the LFLAGS section.
 The values of these keys can be either lists of strings or just a string.
 3. Subdirectories
    * This key defines the subdirectories for Dash-Automate to recurse into.
-It must be a list of strings.
+It is not required to be defined.
+If it is defined, it must be a list of strings.
 Each string should be a relative path to a child directory, treating the current directory as root.
 4. User
    * Defines the user information.
 There are four fields, all are required:
      - Author: Value must be a string.